Healthcare & Health Insurance in Philippines

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

 "The healthcare system in the Philippines is largely privatized, with a mix of public and private hospitals and clinics providing medical services.
 The quality of care varies depending on the facility, but generally, the medical services available in the Philippines are of a high standard.
 The country has a wide range of specialists and medical professionals, including doctors, nurses, and pharmacists, who are able to provide a range of treatments and services.
-The cost of medical services in the Philippines is generally lower than in other countries, making it an attractive option for those seeking medical care," said one foreigner in Philippines.
+The cost of medical services in the Philippines is generally lower than in other countries, making it an attractive option for those seeking medical care," remarked one member in Philippines.

 Are healthcare and health insurance expensive in Philippines?

 "Healthcare and health insurance in the Philippines can be expensive, depending on the type of coverage and services needed.
 Generally, basic health insurance plans are more affordable than comprehensive plans, but they may not cover all medical expenses.
 Out-of-pocket costs for medical services can also be high, especially for those without health insurance.
-Additionally, the cost of prescription drugs can be expensive, and many people in the Philippines are unable to afford them," said one digital nomad in Philippines.
+Additionally, the cost of prescription drugs can be expensive, and many people in the Philippines are unable to afford them," explained one digital nomad living in Philippines.

 "We do not have health insurance, except for PhilHealth through my husband's work.
 It pays for hospital stays, but there are a lot of out-of-pocket costs.
 However, these are not high - we are fortunate in that we have not needed any kind of major medical treatments.
 Something like advanced-stage cancer would have to be handled in Manila and would cost us in the realm of USD 5000 - 10,000, I'd estimate.
 Primary health care, like bandaging of wounds, bronchitis, and the like is free to all comers," explained one expat in Bontoc.